 Prerequisite: 110 or ANTH 101.

 244 Quantitative Research Methods

 The quantitative research methods course introduces students to basic principles of social science research methodologies and statistical analysis.
 Students will use examples from scholarly research to understand concepts related to research design, sample selection, appropriate measurement, and survey construction.
 Additionally, students will apply these concepts to conduct introductory data analysis.
 Using elemental tools of descriptive and inferential statistics, students will learn to quantitatively assess social research questions in order to draw meaningful conclusions.

 Prerequisite: 110 or ANTH 100 or ANTH 101.
-This course fulfills the DIV II social sciences distribution requirement and QR graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and QR graduation requirement.
 This course is cross-listed as ANTH 241.

 260 Ethnography of Jewish Experience

 Drawing upon ethnographies of Jewish communities around the world, this course focuses on such questions as: What is Jewish culture?
 What is common to Jewish cultural experiences across time and place?
 How might we understand the variability and local adaptations of Jewish life?
 These are the guiding questions and issues for this course, all to be considered within multiple contexts-- from pastoral and agricultural roots to modern urban experience, from Middle Eastern origins to a Diaspora experience stretching across Asia, Africa, Europe and the Americas.

 This course fulfills the Humanities (Division I A) or Social Sciences (Division II) distribution requirement.
 This course is cross-listed as JDST 220 and RELG 260.